-CC4C is a public health program that serves children from birth to 5 years of age who meet certain risk criteria, including opioid exposed pregnancy.
-The main goals of the program are to improve health outcomes working with families.
-The CC4C Program is a partnership between Community Care of North Carolina (CCNC), the NC Division of Public Health (DPH) and the NC Division of Health Benefits (DHB).
+CMARC is a public health program that serves children from birth to five years of age who meet certain risk criteria, including opioid exposed pregnancy.
+The main goal of the program is to improve health outcomes working with families.
+The CMARC Program is a partnership between the NC Division of Public Health (DPH) and the NC Division of Health Benefits (DHB).

 Labor & Delivery Hospital

-The hospital birth setting offers a safe environment with access to a range of physicians and medical staff, and medical technology when needed.
+The hospital birth setting offers a safe environment with access to a range of physicians, medical staff, and medical technology when needed.

-Prenatal care, including physical health check-ups, monitoring of pregnancy progress and health indicators, contribute to healthier birth outcomes.
+Prenatal care, including physical health check-ups and monitoring of pregnancy progress and health indicators, contribute to healthier birth outcomes.
 Prenatal care providers listed here provide care for women insured with Medicaid or who are uninsured.
-They may also provide care for privately insured women which insurance provider should be able to confirm.
+They may also provide care for privately insured women which insurance providers should be able to confirm.